 So because of this, a great job might be being done with SEO and SERP placements that are ultimately leading consumers down the wrong user intention funnel path to your site and offerings resulting in increased bounce, exit rates & no conversions.

-So if you find yourself in a quarterly or yearly meeting and analytics might not be measuring up & you feel like you might be going crazy…don’t worry, there’s a name for that.
+So if you find yourself in a quarterly or yearly meeting discussing SEO optimization costs and the analytics might not be measuring up & you feel like you might be going crazy…don’t worry, there’s a name for that.

 Article by: Jonathan Hall – TMD Marketing SEO Strategist